-transportation response programs. • Persons living in areas affected or potentially affected by transportation projects.
+transportation response programs. • Persons living in areas affected or starticilly affected by transmostation potentially affected by transportation projects.

 • Business owners who apply to participate in DOT's Disadvantaged Business Enterprise program.

 V. How Does a Recipient Determine the Extent of Its Obligation to Provide LEP Services?